Can I Eat Expired Apricot Nectar Unopened?

 Expert Source

-"According to WHO guidelines, unopened apricot nectar should be stored in a cool, dry place away from direct sunlight, at temperatures below 25°C (77°F), and consumed before the expiration date for optimal safety and quality."
+"According to USDA guidelines, unopened apricot nectar should be stored in a cool, dry place, away from direct sunlight, and used within 12-18 months for best quality."

 ⚠️Spoiled Apricot Nectar Unopened